swebshet/dhis2-core/dhis-2/dhis-services/dhis-service-tracker/src/main/java/org/hisp/dhis/tracker/validation/exploration/MEETING.md

 boolean apply( ErrorReporter reporter, T input );
 ```

-* (-) allows building something like `Seq` but introduces the need to return the correct value depending on whether an error
+* (-) gives visibility into if one Validator failed which allows building something like `Seq` but introduces the need
-  was added
+  to return the correct value depending on whether an error was added
 * (+) no need to concatenate errors to aggregate them
 * (+) easy to build building blocks like `All`, `Each` and `Seq`